whole-tale/wt-design-docs/users_guide/run.rst

 Modifying Tale Metadata
 -----------------------
-The Run page can also be used to access the Tale metada editor, shown below.
+The Run page can also be used to access the Tale metadata editor, shown below.

 .. image:: images/run/metadata_editor.png
     :align: center